JA Douglas McCurdy Sydney Airport: 1937 to 1945 - RCAF Aerodrome - Sydney

 In 1937 the government chose a site near the Cape Breton Flying Club's air strip for a new aerodrome for the Royal Canadian Air Force, and in 1938 began construction of the aerodrome which included three four-thousand foot runways.
-By December of 1940, as the new airdrome was nearing completion, No. 8 (BR) Squadron moved operations to Sydney from its former base at Kelly Beach in North Sydney.
+By December 1940, as the new airdrome was nearing completion, No. 8 (BR) Squadron moved operations to Sydney from its former base at Kelly Beach in North Sydney.
 The new airport was operated through World War II as a RCAF Aerodrome with 8 Squadron tasked with anti-submarine duty while serving with RCAF Eastern Air Command.
 The RAF Ferry Command and the Return Ferry Service used Sydney as a staging point and as an alternate on their transatlantic operations.

 By 1942 all three runways had been extended to 5000 ft to accommodate the largest aircraft.
 The aerodrome was listed as RCAF Aerodrome - Sydney, Nova Scotia at with a variation of 26 degrees west and elevation of 192 ft.
 The field was listed as "all hard surfaced" and had three runways listed as follows: